 Our honey is hyper-local to the nectar flavors of the Lakeview neighborhood.
 It is raw and unfiltered, which means it is not heated or filtered during extraction, and therefore retains its natural properties.
 The result is thick with traces of wax, pollen, and propolis.
 It crystallizes quickly – within about four months – that’s how you know its the good stuff!

 Caroline Corboy worked as a professional graphic designer before turning to beekeeping and life spent outdoors.
 In 2018 she entered and won a contest for seed money to ‘take a shot at doing something you’ve always wanted to’.
-Starting with two hives in 2019, the apiary grew to three hives in 2020.
+Starting with two hives in 2019, the apiary has grown to 3 hives, while Caroline also maintains hives in community gardens and schools.
 Caroline no longer works in an office, and couldn’t be happier.

 The Southport Corridor Bees are located at at the corner of Cornelia & Bosworth.
 We love our neighbors, so feel free to walk by for a visit anytime.